Colmirage/AlgorithmsUN2024I/README.md

 # Algoritmos2024-1

-Grupo 3 conformado por:
-Sebastian Molina Gonzalez,
+Labs and quizzes made by Sebastian Molina Gonzalez.
-Juan David Barreto Grattz,
-Juan Sebastian Vahos Duque